-To apply a monitor to a pool, click the Services button and then the Pools tab.
-Click the name of a pool to edit it.
+To apply a monitor to a pool, click Services > Pools.
+Then click the name of a pool to edit it.

 Click Health Monitoring to choose the monitors used by the pool.
-You can add a new monitor from the drop-down list, clicking Add Monitor when you have finished.
+You can add a new monitor from the dropdown list, clicking Add Monitor when you have finished.
 To change settings for a monitor attached to your pool, click the Edit In Catalog link against it.